narain-karthik/Replit-Production-Order/DATABASE_POSTGRESQL_SETUP.md

 # PostgreSQL Setup Guide for Production Order Tracking System

-Comprehensive setup guide for PostgreSQL database integration with the Production Order Tracking System, optimized for Replit deployment and local development environments.
+Comprehensive setup guide for PostgreSQL database integration with the Production Order Tracking System with department-based work center filtering, optimized for Replit deployment and local development environments.

 ## Overview